-- the IT support at the Wellcome Trust Centre for Human Genetics and the University Computing Services - Library services such as the Radcliffe Science Library and the Cairns Library - experimental facilities as appropriate to the research topic
+- the IT support at the Sir William Dunn School of Pathology and the University Computing Services - Library services such as the Radcliffe Science Library and the Cairns Library, as well as the Departmental library - experimental facilities as appropriate to the research topic.
+There are a number of shared Department research facilities, for which training is available.